-After reading this article you’ll know:
+After reading this article you’ll discover:

 Checklist for going live